-Liberation of Heart and Mind: Online Meditation and Lovingkindness Retreat
+Liberation of Heart and Mind: Online Vipassana and Lovingkindness Retreat

 Michele McDonald, Jesse Maceo Vega-Frey, Pari Ruengvisesh and Darine Monroy

 Meeting format (During program sessions, you will be able to see and hear the teacher, as well as other program participants, and they will be able to see and hear you).

 This intensive online retreat is an opportunity to explore the Buddha’s teachings on liberation by touching into the wordless depths of our own heart, with an emphasis on lovingkindness, compassion, empathetic joy and equanimity.
 By practicing with interest, acceptance and kindness, we develop greater understanding and compassion.
 In this way, we increase our ability to meet life’s changes with ease and serenity.
 With guidance and support from the teachers, both new and experienced meditators will be encouraged to deepen their trust in their own practice.

 For this course, sliding scale fees are $160, $210, $260, or $400.
 We also offer a scholarship fee of $80, and no-fee enrollment for those who request a fee-waiver.
 Our “Pay What You Can Afford” system supports the cultivation of a dynamic and inclusive community and contributes to the health and vibrancy of the sangha.
 Select the rate of your choice when you register.
 Email firstname.lastname@example.org for more information or to request a no-fee enrollment.